 In this challenge, you will learn why it is important to have some easy clean eating soup recipes on hand.
 If you are overweight, then this knowledge is crucial for you!
-I will also reveal to you my ultimate soup recipe and why I think it is the most perfect soup recipe for clean eating and weight loss!
-Again I’ve included a short “How to” video for you.
+I will also reveal to you my ultimate high-fiber recipe and why I think it is the most perfect idea for clean eating and weight loss!
+Again I've included a short “How to” video for you.

 Two main reasons why eating soup regularly helps you lose weight

 Have you ever said the following?: “I’ll skip the soup because it will fill me up too much.”

-Clean eating soup recipes as a weight loss aid should be taken seriously:
+Clean soups as a weight loss aid should be taken seriously:

-It is much easier to cut down on your main course when it is preceded by a bowl of soup.
-After having soup as a starter, by the time the main course is brought, digestion has already begun, which results in the elimination of hunger.
+- Dramatic satiety effect: It is much easier to cut down on your main course when it is preceded by a bowl of fiber-rich goodness.
+After having your starter, by the time the main course is brought, digestion has already begun, which results in the elimination of hunger.

-The reason behind this is that soup is relatively complicated to eat.
+- Slows down the meal: The reason behind this is that soup is relatively complicated to eat.
 You need time and motor skills to consume it, which often causes people to eat less.
-Soup necessitates you sit in order to eat comfortably, plus you need a spoon and you are physically limited in the amount you can consume in each spoonful.
-It’s not easy to gulp it down, and when you put it in a larger bowl, you often trick your body into believing you’ve had a larger portion.
+This meal forces you to sit in order to eat comfortably.
+Plus you need a spoon and you are physically limited in the amount you can consume in each spoonful.
+It's not easy to gulp it down, and when you put it in a larger bowl, you often trick your body into believing you've had a larger portion.

 Why cabbage is magic